Canada's New Government

 "Canada's New Government" was a branding term or political slogan used by the Government of Canada during the first twenty months of the 28th Canadian Ministry under Stephen Harper.
 Previously, federal government announcements simply referred to the "Government of Canada".

 Harper, leader of the Conservative Party, took office as Prime Minister of Canada on February 6, 2006.
 Immediately thereafter, the federal government began to use the term as part of a marketing campaign to differentiate the Harper government from the previous Liberal Party government, led by Paul Martin.

 For the first few months after Harper's party assumed office, it is believed that this term was used only in very high level communication and press releases from the Prime Minister's Office and the offices of federal cabinet ministers.
 It was also applied to some government communication through the www.gc.ca web portal.
 Beginning in the summer of 2006, wider use of the term was encouraged by the Harper government in Canada's public service, however policies for its use were unclear.

-The phrase was quietly dropped in October 2007, with most references reverting to the "Government of Canada".
+The phrase was quietly dropped in October 2007, with most references reverting to the "Government of Canada" or "Harper Government".
+Beginning in April 2026, the phrase was used in some contexts by the Liberal government under Mark Carney, to differentiate from that of Carney's predecessor, Justin Trudeau.